polterguy/polterguy.github.io/index.md

 that Microsoft had ever published..

 * [Hyperlambda Hello World](/tutorials/hyperlambda-hello-world) - The Hyperlambda Hello World app

+Below you can find more of a _"reference type of documentation"_.
+You'd probably want to start out with the above link though, if you're new to Hyperlambda and Magic.

 * [Reference documentation for Hyperlambda I](/magic.node) - Node structure, and Hyperlambda parsing
 * [Reference documentation for Hyperlambda II](/magic.lambda) - Default language specific slots/functions/keywords